 his/her birds.
 (1/2000)

-7.17 All competitors' race entry forms must clearly display the race
+7.17 All competitors' race entry forms must clearly display

-the final bird of a competitor’s race entry has
+7.18 After the final bird of a competitor’s race entry has

 not countermarked) must be crossed out on the official race